-- Beginning at the end of the third semester, there will be a designated period for completing the CQE.
-The exam is comprised of both written and oral components. - All students taking the CQE respond to the same questions, which reflect the content of previously-completed coursework.
+- Beginning at the end of the third semester, there will be a designated period for completing the CQE. - All students taking the CQE respond in writing to the same questions, which reflect the content of previously-completed coursework.
 The exam assesses students' abilities to understand, comprehend, and synthesize degree concepts, grounded in improvement science, to generate a coherent pathway to degree completion. - The format, expectations, and deadline for submission of responses to CQE questions will be specified. - Faculty will be available to consult with students about matters of process regarding the CQE, but they will not discuss the substance of students' responses with them until after the written responses have been submitted. - To pass the CQE, students are expected to complete written answers that are coherently argued and articulated while also demonstrating an appropriate familiarity with relevant theory and empirical evidence related to the questions.
 In essence, the student should demonstrate the ability to construct a convincing argument, marshaling appropriate evidence to support that argument.